 2. The Mohicans, OH

-Enjoy an uninterrupted connection with nature when you stay at The Mohicans, where three of the rustic-chic cabins and treehouses were designed by the brains behind Animal Planet’s Treehouse Masters.
-There are six treehouses in total, all accessed by boardwalks through the forest, and several can sleep up to four guests.
+Enjoy an uninterrupted connection with nature when you stay at The Mohicans, where two of the rustic-chic cabins and treehouses were designed by the brains behind Animal Planet’s Treehouse Masters.
+There are nine treehouses in total, all accessed by boardwalks through the forest, and several can sleep up to four guests.
 Several of the accommodations even have outdoor showers, all the more fun for feeling close to nature.
 Hiking, fishing and canoeing are among the many ways to get out into nature in nearby Mohican State Park, which is particularly beautiful during the fall foliage season.

 3. Out’n’About Treehouse Treesort, OR